aturfah/cmi_helpers/README.md

 - cmi_gui: GUI for CMI Group's analysis scripts

 ## c_builder
-Web interface for generating the files catalogs.
+Python web interface for generating the files catalogs.
+See [project README](c_builder/README.md) for more info.

 ## cmi_gui
 MATLAB GUI to hold all the group's anaysis scripts.